-The biggest mistake we made when we ordered our DuroSpan steel building kit was NOT ordering the hand welded base plate along with it.
+The biggest mistake we made when we ordered our DuroSpan steel building kit was NOT ordering the hand welded base plates along with it.
 I don’t know what we were thinking.
-The base plate may not be necessary to install the quonset hut, but it definitely makes it 1,000% easier.
-Had we ordered the base plate at the same time as the building, we would have saved close to $1,500 in extra freight charges and would have been able to erect the building six weeks earlier.
+The base platse may not be necessary to install the quonset hut, but they definitely make it 1,000% easier.
+Had we ordered the base plate at the same time as the building, we would have saved close to $1,500.00 in extra freight charges and would have been able to erect the building six weeks earlier.
 But life is all about learning from your mistakes, right?

-I’m sure there will be a bit of a learning curve with this next step, ha!
+I’m sure there will be a bit of a learning curve with this next step!